alinex/node-book/doc/coding/es-next.md

 # ES.Next JavaScript

-At the moment I already try to write the new code in the upcoming new language standards like ES6...
+At the moment I already write new code in the upcoming new language standards like ES6...

 ES6 also known as ECMAScript 2015 adds significant new syntax for writing complex